tajtheguycodes/SchoolPrograms/README.md

 # SchoolPrograms
 Programs that I wrote for school.
-All the programs are started with index.html program and need to be in a folder called programs.
+/nAll the programs are started with index.html program and need to be in a folder called programs.